Shoulder fracture (proximal humerus)

-A fracture is a break in the bone which usually happens as a result of a trauma such a fall or car accident.
-A proximal humerus fracture is a break in the upper arm bone, which forms part of the shoulder joint.
+A fracture is a break in the bone which usually happens because of a trauma, such a fall or car accident.
+A proximal humerus fracture is a break in the upper-arm bone, which forms part of the shoulder joint.

 Who does it affect?